heig-vd-dai-course/heig-vd-dai-course/07-conclusion-to-part-1/README.md

-# Conclusion to part 1 + practical work review + feedback
+# Conclusion to part 1

 - Time in class: 2 periods
 - Presentation: